awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-tagging.md

 For tips on using tags, see the [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) post on the *AWS Answers* blog\.

-Currently tagging is available only for REST API resources, not WebSocket API resources\.

 The following sections provide more information about tags for Amazon API Gateway\.

 **Topics**